wmde/wikibase-release-pipeline/README.md

 - [Wikibase Suite Phabricator board](https://phabricator.wikimedia.org/project/board/5755/)
 - [Wikibase Suite team email](mailto:wikibase-suite-support@wikimedia.de)

-If something is not working as expected, start with [Troubleshooting](./docs/operating/troubleshooting.md).
+If something is not working as expected, start with [Troubleshooting](./docs/operate/troubleshooting.md).
 If you have questions or need help, use this [bug report form](https://phabricator.wikimedia.org/maniphest/task/edit/form/129/) to start a conversation with the engineering team.

-## WBS Images
+## WBS Docker Images

-WBS uses a set of published container images which can also be used independently.
-See the [WBS Images Guide](./docs/images/README.md) for their configuration options and release notes.
+WBS uses a set of published Docker images which can also be used independently.
+See [Wikibase Suite (WBS) Docker Images](./docs/docker-images.md) for their configuration options and release notes.

 ## Development